πΈπ³ Senegal

 Issued by πΊπΈ

-Exercise normal precautions in Senegal.
+Exercise increased caution in the Casamance region due to crime and landmines.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Exercise Increased Caution in:
+Level 2 – Exercise Increased Caution

-- The Casamance region due to crime and landmines.
+Exercise Increased Caution in the Casamance region due to crime and landmines.

 If you decide to travel to Senegal:

-- Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier for the U.S. Embassy to locate you in an emergency
+- Enroll in the Smart Traveler Enrollment Program (STEP) to get important updates and alerts from the U.S. embassy or consulate.
+Enrolling helps the U.S. embassy or consulate contact you or your emergency contact in an emergency.

 - Review the Country Security Report for Senegal.